 OCT (ORGANISMO DE CONTROL TÉCNICO)

-Technical inspection body.
-This is an independent body responsible for monitoring the technical quality of construction work.
-It plays a crucial role in obtaining decennial insurance coverage.
+Technical control organization.
+It is an independent entity responsible for controlling the technical quality of construction work.
+Its role is crucial for obtaining ten-year insurance.
 The OCT verifies that the construction complies with current standards and regulations.

 P